 Cherry Will Be 2025's Signature Red - How To Incorporate It Into Your Wardrobe

 While red never goes out of style, certain tones trend harder than others.
 In 2025, cherry red is where it's at.
 The deep, rich shade that conjures up images of juicy, ripe cherries has so much to offer.
-It has a soulfulness to it that is brighter than its sister shades, like fire engine red or coral.
-It's got an earthy, woodsy undertone that links it closely to burgundy, another expressive hue in the red family.
-Best of all, cherry embodies passion, power, and self-expression.
-All good things that we want in our wardrobes.
+For one, it has a soulfulness to it that is brighter than its sister shades, like fire engine red or coral.
+It also has an earthy, woodsy undertone that links it closely to burgundy, another expressive hue in the red family.
+Best of all, cherry embodies passion, power, and self-expression — all good things that we want in our wardrobes.

 Monochromatic cherry for a dramatic fit

 When it comes to cherry red, a monochromatic look is a winning outfit, even on the laziest day.
-This is because cherry is earthy enough to work as a daytime look, but romantic enough that it kicks neutrals out the door.
-Expert Joseph Katz talked about it.
-"Cherry red is set to dominate 2025 as the ultimate power color—bold, confident, and fun," he told Women.com.
+The color is earthy enough to work as a daytime look, but romantic enough that it kicks neutrals out the door.
+"Cherry red is set to dominate 2025 as the ultimate power color—bold, confident, and fun," Katz told Women.com.
 "Whether you choose a statement coat, a sleek pair of heels, or just a pop of red in your accessories, this pop of color is the perfect way to turn heads and elevate any look."

 Utilize cherry red accessories